ICC 'undeterred' after US sanctions threat

 But in response, the ICC declared itself an "independent and impartial judicial institution".

-It also stressed that it would only investigate and prosecute crimes when the states will not or can not do so.
+It also stressed that it would only investigate and prosecute crimes "when the States concerned fail to do so at all or genuinely."

-The Hague-based ICC was set up in 2002 with jurisdiction to investigate and prosecute the world's worst crimes including genocide, war crimes and crimes against humanity.
+In a separate statement, the court's overseeing body, the Assembly of States Parties (ASP) also pointed out that the ICC "recognises the primary jurisdiction of States to investigate and prosecute atrocity crimes".

+But its president O-Gon Kwon added that the ASP "remains committed to uphold and defend the principles and values enshrined in the Rome Statute, including in particular the judicial independence of the court".

+He said the court was "crucial for ensuring accountability for the gravest crimes under international law".

-The court however does not have the capacity to arrest suspects and depends on member states for their cooperation.
+The court can investigate prosecute serious crimes but does not have the capacity to arrest suspects and depends on member states for their cooperation.

-The United States has not signed up to the court and in 2002 Congress passed a law enabling Washington to invade the Netherlands to liberate any US citizen held by the court.
+The United States has not signed up to the court and in 2002 Congress passed a law technically enabling Washington to invade the Netherlands to liberate any US citizen, should they be held by the court.

+Most of its cases have involved crimes in Africa, a point Bolton seized on when he said that "despite ongoing ICC investigations, atrocities continue to occur in the Democratic Republic of the Congo, Sudan, Libya, Syria, and many other nations".